awadhamza/Assignment/README.md

-DISCLAIMER:
+# DISCLAIMER:
-We can't get a makefile to work as of now.
-Please move into src directory and compile all .cc and .cpp files with '-std=c++11' and any other flag.
-Then run the a.out file to test our current shell!
-Sorry for the inconvenience!
+We can't get a makefile to rid of all .o obj files automatically.
+As a result, to use rshell, please enter in 'make' from the root folder.
+Then enter './rshell' .
+If you'd like to rid of the object files, enter in 'make clean'.
+We apologize for the inconvenience.

 # rshell-h-h
 rshell-h-h created by GitHub Classroom